hrr22-lyra-dot-json/interviewer.dc/README.md

 ## Testing

-To test the app, run the following (requires PhantomJS and CasperJS):
+To test the app, run the following (requires PhantomJS and CasperJS, which I recommend installing via Homebrew - they must be installed globally):
 ```
 npm test
 OR